XEphem/Catalogs/README.md

 * `SMC.edb` — a list of deep sky objects in the Magellanic Clouds.

 * `recons100.edb` — is the complete census as of January 1, 2000, of
   objects outside our solar system known within 10 parsecs.
+Updated (and syntax errors removed) by Richard Mathar to the status of Jan.
+1 2012.

+Three updates contributed by Richard Mathar:

+* `AstLowell.edb` is an update of the old variant of the Lowell asteroids of the Official directory to Jan 2024.

+* `AstMPD.edb` is an update of the old variant of the MPC asteroids to Jan 2024.

+* `xephem_sites3` is the MPC list of observatory codes as of Feb 2024.